-- Existing Tree planting removed and replaced with a new avenue of trees to link with tree planting proposals for Alfred Street. - Road surface in Loftus Street and Alfred Street to be raised and paved to create a singular flush surface. - Permanent outdoor dining structures either side of the square removed following completion of existing leases.
-Include Circular Quay and Customs House as a - Include Circular Quay and Customs House as a 'Special Precinct' under the City's Outdoor Dining Guidelines, requiring a uniform palette of outdoor dining furniture.
+- 1. Existing Tree planting removed and replaced with a new avenue of trees to link with tree planting proposals for Alfred Street. - 2.
+Road surface in Loftus Street and Alfred Street to be raised and paved to create a singular flush - 3.
+Permanent outdoor dining structures either side of the square removed following completion of Include Circular Quay and Customs House as a 'Special Precinct' under the City's Outdoor Dining Guidelines, requiring a uniform palette of

-- Existing Customs House Square paving to be retained.
+- 1. Existing Customs House Square paving to be

 - 2. New granite paving flush with pavement.

 - 3. Granite setts or similar.

 - 4. New tree planting.

 - 5. New outdoor dining configuration and materials as per CoS Outdoor Dining Guidelines.

 - 6. Building frontage improvement The Paragon

 - 7. Projection opportunity.

 - 8. Moveable furniture.